-- First Offense- Written Discipline notice will be sent home with parent stating actions taken. - Second Offense Written Discipline notice will be sent home with parent stating actions taken. - Third Offense Parent conference and/or suspension. - Fourth Offense Parent conference and/or removal from program.
+- First Offense- Verbal notice to parent regarding behavior. - Second Offense Written Discipline notice will be sent home with parent stating actions taken. - Third Offense Parent conference and/or suspension. - Fourth Offense Parent conference and/or removal from program.

 These steps are guidelines.
 The Childcare Staff may adjust consequences on an individual basis depending on the situation and the parent will be notified if this occurs.
 We want all of our children to enjoy their experiences at the Y and to be physically, emotionally, and mentally safe in our programs.
 Children who interfere with the mental, emotional, and physical safety of others may find this program is not a good fit, and may be asked to leave.
 If your child is removed from the program due to inappropriate behavior, a refund will not be issued.